Perry Grimm: Other events

-His third-place finish at New York's Roosevelt Raceway open competition show in 1939 is still talked about as he drove the last 55 miles of the 150-miler with a flat tire.
+Grimm's third-place finish at New York's Roosevelt Raceway open competition show in 1939 is still talked about as he drove the last 55 miles of the 150-miler with a flat tire.
 That race was watched by a crowd of 61,256.

-He passed his drivers test for the Indianapolis 500 Mile Race in 1952 but never earned a spot in the starting field.
+Grimm passed his drivers test for the Indianapolis 500 Mile Race in 1952 but never earned a spot in the starting field.

-He died of a heart attack in Los Angeles at the age of 57.
+Grimm died of a heart attack in Los Angeles at the age of 57.

-He was inducted in the National Midget Auto Racing Hall of Fame in 2005.
+Grimm was inducted in the National Midget Auto Racing Hall of Fame in 2005.